laihuiyuan/pointer-generator/README.md

 ## Quick start
 * The path and parameters of project: you might need to change some path and parameters in utils/config.py according your setup.
-* Get the dataset:
+* Dataset:
 you can download the CNN/DailyMail dataset from https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail, then run make-datafiles.py to process data.
 For the specific process, you can refer to https://github.com/abisee/cnn-dailymail.
-* Runing:
+* Run:
 you can run train.py, eval.py, and test for training, evaluating, and test, respectively.

 ### Note:
-* In the decode mode beam search, there is only single example repeated across the batch.
+* There is only single example repeated across the batch in the decode mode of beam search.